-The HEAL Trafficking Board of Directors is made up of a group of professionals with diverse expertise and backgrounds in the fields of health care, public health, law, client services and advocacy, social work, psychology, psychiatry, research, among others.
+The HEAL Trafficking Board of Directors is a group of professionals with diverse expertise and backgrounds in the fields of health care, public health, law, client services and advocacy, social work, psychology, psychiatry, research, among others.

-Hanni Stoklosa, MD, MPH, Executive Director, is a Co-Founder of HEAL Trafficking and an emergency physician at Brigham and Women’s Hospital with appointments at Harvard Medical School, Harvard T.H.
-Chan School of Public Health, and the Harvard Humanitarian Initiative.
+Hanni Stoklosa, MD, MPH, Chief Executive Officer, is a Co-Founder of HEAL Trafficking and an emergency physician at Brigham and Women’s Hospital with appointments at Harvard Medical School and the Harvard Humanitarian Initiative.

 Abigail English, JD, is a lawyer, researcher, and advocate for the rights of vulnerable young people.
 She is director of the Center for Adolescent Health & the Law, a nonprofit organization working nationally to support laws and policies that promote

 Sutapa Basu, Ph.D. is the executive director of the University of Washington Alene Moris Women’s Center, a vital place where women and men partner to build a community culture of gender equity.
 Under Dr. Basu’s leadership, the Moris Women’s Center

 Megan Tackney, is a dedicated public servant with more than 15 years of experience advancing policy and advocacy on poverty alleviation, equity, and economic security.
 She was recently Executive Director of the NYC Children’s Cabinet in the Office of the

 Miya brings a decade of experience working in public health in the U.S. and globally.
 She is currently an Associate Director at FSG, a nonprofit firm that partners with organizations working to advance social change.
 Her work at FSG has